 Minimising year-on-year fluctuations

-The CTC score that applies to funding for a school using this methodology is the average DMI scores for the school in the previous three years.
-For 2020 however, this will be the average of two years as the first parent/guardian names and addresses collection was in 2018.
-For small and very small schools, the year on year change in CTC scores will be capped at two points.
+The CTC score that applies to funding for a school using this methodology is the average DMI scores for the school in the previous 3 years.
+For 2020 however, this will be the average of 2 years as the first parent/guardian names and addresses collection was in 2018.
+For small and very small schools, the year on year change in CTC scores will be capped at 2 points.

 The use of a rolling average and capping change for small schools will minimise year-on-year fluctuations in funding.
 These measures aim to balance accuracy (the use of the most up to date data and information on a community) and stability (a score that stays the same as community circumstances change) certainty for the non-government school sector.

 The DMI uses parent and guardian names and addresses linked to data within the Multi Agency Data Integration Project (MADIP).
 There is an 18 month delay in the availability of income data through MADIP.
 Parent and guardian names and addresses provided in 2018 were linked to 2015-16 MADIP data.
 Parent and guardian names and addresses provided in 2019 were linked to 2016-17 MADIP data.